The massive feat of launching a membership site is behind you (so congrats!).

 - A forum or FB group, encouraging introductions, and pairing people up

 - A member directory to have people finding each other and connecting directly

 - Go first and share vulnerably and invite others to do the same

 - Ask people to invite their friends, so that the community can be enriched by others like them

 ― Robbie Kellman Baxter, The Membership Economy: Find Your Super Users, Master the Forever Transaction, and Build Recurring Revenue

 2. “I can do it!”

 GOAL: Celebrate achievements + motivate with points.

-The methods used are varied, and might include any (or all) of the following elements:
+The methods of gamification used are varied, and might include any (or all) of the following elements: